 Covering new stuff when I get it, these posts are often (but not always) light on repair content.
-My policy is that a pickup entry only ends when the machine either works, emits some smoke, or is obviously missing parts.
+My policy is that a pickup entry only ends when the machine either does something interesting, emits some magic smoke, or is obviously missing parts.

 While a ColecoVision is sometimes pricey and hard to find in my area, the much more rare Coleco Gemini fell into my lap while looking through my favourite flea-market junk bin.
 Because the machine came without cables, a power adapter, or joysticks, it had been relegated to the sad little corner where unloved consoles go, right next to a stripped-for-parts Intellivision II and a battered-looking 2600 Jr. Let’s see if it can be coerced to once again play Combat.

 When Nintendo wanted to enter the burgeoning Chinese market in 2003, they did so with a neat redesigned Nintendo 64 in a single joypad.
 Unfortunately, they didn’t sell a lot of them (eight to twelve thousand units, depending who you ask).
 This makes it an interesting and uncommon artifact from Nintendo history.
 I won one on YouTube.
 Here it is!
 Let’s play some games.